LaurynasBukys/csv-file-upload-springboot/README.md

 # csv file upload task

-CSV File Upload in React, passing file to Spring Boot, writing in to H2 memorybase, then fetching data to React HTML table.
+- Upload CSV File in React, pass the file to Spring Boot, write the data into H2 memorybase, then fetch the data to React HTML table.
-Main goal to upload employees data to memorybase, and get it visualised in a HTML table.
+The main goal is to upload employees data to memorybase and get it visualised in a HTML table.
-This project consists of two applications: one is a Spring Boot Rest API called  backend-spring and another is a ReactJS application called frontend-react.
+This project consists of two applications: one is a Spring Boot Rest API called  backend-spring-boot (csv-file-upload-springboot) and another is a ReactJS application called frontend-react (csv-file-upload-react).

 ## csv-file-upload-springboot